Skip to main content

 Degen Mode

-Degen is a section within Jupiter Predict focused on short-duration micro-bets on crypto prices.
+Degen is a section within Jupiter Predict focused on short-duration crypto price markets.

 How It Works

-Each Degen market asks: will the price of a token go Up or Down from a reference price within a defined time window?
+Each Degen market asks whether a token’s price will move Up or Down from a reference price over a defined window.

-• If the token’s price at the end of the window is above the reference, Up wins
+• If the final price is above the reference, Up wins.

-• If the token’s price at the end of the window is below the reference, Down wins
+• If the final price is below the reference, Down wins.

 Fee Structure